aniskip/aniskip-extension/README.md

 ## Discord

-We now have Discord!
+We are now on Discord!
 Want to contribute, need help or just want to ask questions?
 Join the Aniskip [Discord](https://discord.gg/UqT55CbrbE).